seanjames777/cudacomp/README.txt

 TEST:

-    Use the test driver to run tests:
+    Use the test driver to run tests.

-    ../driver/driver.py
+    ./driver.py

     To run tests in device mode:

-    ../driver/driver.py --device
+    ./driver.py --device